Support for early career teachers

 We offer financial support to state-funded schools and colleges across England, including bursaries to support continuing professional development and curriculum delivery.

-Trainee teachers who pass the Computer Science Accelerator programme are eligible for a bursary upon completion.
+Trainee teachers who pass the Computer Science Accelerator programme are eligible deferred bursary of up to £920 upon completion.
 This is payable when claimed within one academic year of gaining qualified teacher status, and once employment is gained in a state-funded school or college.

-If you start Computer Science Accelerator as an NQT or RQT, there are further bursaries available to support you and your school.
+If you start Computer Science Accelerator as a newly qualified teacher, there are further bursaries available to support you and your school.

 Communities of Practice

 Communities of Practice - run by Computing at School (CAS) - are local networks of computing teachers that share expertise, resources and best practice to encourage strong and effective teaching.
 This can be a valuable source of peer support, especially in your early career.

 If you would like to learn more about communities of practice, Computing at School run free 'ITE Introduction to CAS' webinars.
 Find any upcoming dates.

 Computing at School has a dedicated Community of Practice for primary trainee teachers too.
 The community aims to support trainees in their primary computing journey through a series of virtual meetings throughout the year.
 They will be able to find out about the aims of CAS and information about useful resources and organisations to support teaching and embedding computing concepts in the classroom.

 If you are coming into teaching with sound subject knowledge, we can support you in combining that knowledge with evidence based computing teaching practices that will promote good teaching and learning.

 The work of the NCCE is underpinned by our 12 principles of computing pedagogy.
 These principles can be found embedded across all of the work of NCCE including our Teach Computing Curriculum and our courses.
 For more information see our Pedagogy page, our pedagogy quick reads and our podcasts.